DinographicPixels/.github/profile/README.md

 #### More information:
 - Note that DinographicPixels isn't a corporation **yet** and is independent.
-- Working at DinographicPixels is not paid because of budget restrictions, we're hiring volunteers.
+- Working at DinographicPixels is not remunerated because of budget restrictions, we're hiring volunteers.
 - Most of /every repositories in this organization are made by PakkoGraphic (@pakkographic).